What is the best spray paint to paint wood kitchen chairs and how many cans are needed for complete coverage for one chair?

-I chose to go the spray painted route because it is a quick process and the paint durable.
+I chose to go the spray painted route because it is a quick process that doesn’t show brush strokes and the paint is durable.
 Painting all those rungs and legs with a brush – too time consuming.
 If I used chalk paint – they would also all need to be waxed and buffed.

 The colors I used: Valspar – Gloss Exotic Sea, Vaspar – Gloss Gold Abundance, Rustoleum Protective Enamel – Gloss Harbor Blue, Rustoleum Ultra Cover -Gloss Berry Pink and Gloss Real Orange.

 How to Spray Paint Wood Chairs

 Spray primer and Spray paint | Primer | 100 grit sandpaper & sanding block | Tack cloth | Detergent or TSP cleaner | Mask to cover nose & mouth | Eye protection goggles | Plastic sheeting to protect floor from overspray | Optional – clear gloss sealer

 When using spray paint to paint furniture first choose what finish you would like.
 The best would be a sheen between satin finish to a high gloss finish.
 You don’t need a paint brush, but spray painting is best done outside where you have good ventilation.
 When the weather doesn’t permit that, I use my garage.
 I open the windows and garage doors so there is a place for the fumes to go.